 Behavioural approaches include relaxation techniques, hypnotic techniques, biofeedback and cognitive-behavioural therapy.
 They have all been shown to reduce pain intensity and improve long-term functioning in patients with chronic pain.
 These methods should generally be used as part of an integrated multidisciplinary approach.

-- Stimulation Techniques: Medical acupuncture, ice and heat, ultrasound, massage, transcutaneous electrical nerve stimulation (TENS) and spinal cord stimulation devices all utilise the gating mechanism of pain modulation to relieve pain (see spinal cord stimulation for more information).
+Medical acupuncture, ice and heat, ultrasound, massage, transcutaneous electrical nerve stimulation (TENS) and spinal cord stimulation devices all utilise the gating mechanism of pain modulation to relieve pain (see spinal cord stimulation for more information).

 For information about the management of pain in children, see paediatric pain management.

 - Ashburn MA, Staats PS.
 Management of chronic pain.
 Lancet.
 1999;353(9167):1865-9.
 [Abstract]

 - Braunwald E, Fauci AS, Kasper DL, et al. Harrison’s Principles of Internal Medicine (16th edition).
 New York: McGraw-Hill Publishing; 2005.

 - Jones JB.
 Pathophysiology of acute pain: Implications for clinical management.
 Emerg Med (Fremantle).
 2001;13(3):288-92.
 [Abstract]

 - Kumar P, Clark M (eds).
 Clinical Medicine (6th edition).
 Edinburgh: WB Saunders Company; 2005.